-It is also well-established that "verbal acts," that is, out-of-court statements that have "independent legal significance," are not offered for their truth and are therefore not hearsay.
-Thus, if the out-of-court statement actually affects the legal rights of the parties, or where the legal consequences flow from the fact that the words were said, the statement itself is not hearsay.
-A common example is words or documents associated with the formation of an agreement or contract.
+Statements that have independent significance ("verbal acts").
+If an out-of-court statement actually affects the legal rights of the parties, or legal consequences flow from the fact that the words were said, the statement itself is not hearsay.
+Common examples are words or documents associated with the formation of an agreement or contract, and statements that give notice or constitute threats.
 See Goode & Wellborn, Courtroom Handbook on Fed.
 Evid.
 Rule 801 (April 2023 Update); and 5 Weinstein's Federal Evidence § 801.11 (2021).
-Other examples include utterances that give notice or constitute threats.
-Ibid.
 See also Carpenters Local 257 (DAT Construction), 290 NLRB 538 n.
-2 (1988) (job applicant's testimony that employer's president told him "go to work Monday with your tools" was admissible nonhearsay evidence that manager was offering him a job).
+2 (1988) (job applicant's testimony that employer's president told him to "go to work Monday with your tools" was admissible nonhearsay evidence that manager was offering him a job); and West Texas Hotels, above (complaints by other employees showed that alleged discriminatee's related actions were "concerted" within the meaning of the Act).